canonical/google-guest-agent-packaging-diff/README.rst

 Goal of this project
 ====================

-The goal is to be able to track the differences between Ubuntu packaging of google-guest-agent and the upstream packaging of google-guest-agent.
+The goal is to be able to track the differences between Ubuntu packaging of the 4 guest-agents, and the upstream packaging of said agents.

 We need to be able to annotate/exclude some of these differences to that if the differences change we can report and alert.